marcus-crane/utf9k/content/thanks/index.md

 * [MDN](https://developer.mozilla.org/en-US/) is the only thing saving me from homelessness.
 I'd be hosed without this internet bible.

-* [Netlify] hasn't had a hiccup since the day I joined from memory.
+* [Netlify](https://www.netlify.com/) hadn't a hiccup since the day I joined from memory and made it really easy to host this site for a long time.

 * [owlspace](https://owlspace.xyz) inspired me to get back into my redesign again.
 It has a nice homey, handcrafted feeling to it and makes me want to improve my own site much more.